Hellager/clean-recent/README.md

 After changing the `Quick access` show status, you may see the `Frequent folders` and `Recent files` are mixed with each other without any separation, usually back to normal after restart the system.

-Haven't figured out why this happens, if you know about it, please help to fix it.
+Haven't figured out why this happens.
+But if anyone know why, please let me know and i will try my best to fix it.

 ### ⚠️ `AddToQuickAccess` is not working properly!